ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 interesting to play with them using different Hamiltonians and different PQCs.
-The book *Algorithms for Optimization* {% cite 10.5555/3351864 %} has a plethora of such algorithms for the interested to play with.
+The book *Algorithms for Optimization* {% cite 10.5555/3351864 %} has a plethora of such algorithms for the interested reader to play with.

 #### Simultaneous perturbation stochastic approximation (SPSA)
 The idea with SPSA is to replace direct gradient evaluation